imdwipayana/PostgreSQL/Practice/HAVING/README.md

 # HAVING

 HAVING usually comes after GROUP BY in order to give constrain for aggregate functions.
-The idea basically almost the same with WHERE, but contraining aggregate function can not be done in WHERE statement.
+The idea basically almost the same with WHERE, but constraining aggregate function can not be done in WHERE statement.
 In other hand, besides the aggregate function, HAVING can be used to replace WHERE statement but this will give inefficiency in calculation process.
 At first we will create the employee data and then input all the values using syntax:

 ```sql
 --=================================================================================
 -- DROP employee_data table if it exists